 Unfortunately for the College Board, their attempt to boost its revenue from nervous parents of all socioeconomic classes and races will prove temporary.

-If there is a way to short the College Board in 2020 and beyond, please let me know!
+If there is a way to short the SAT and The College Board, please let me know!
 I think we could make a lot of money once parents know the gig is up.

 At the very least, we could pressure the non-profit to share some of its massive profits by lowering the cost of test-taking and test preparation to allow for more underprivileged kids to score higher.